mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 1. **Binary Identifiers** (One-Hot Encoding for drugs and targets)
 2. **Side Information** (Chemical similarity matrices and genomic descriptors)

-**Research Question:** Does incorporating side information improve drug–target interaction prediction compared to using only factorization of an interaction matrix?
+**Research Question:** Does incorporating side information improve drug–target interaction prediction compared to using only factorisation of an interaction matrix?

 ## Key Features

-- **Extensive Dataset Support:** Built-in loading functions for seven standardized benchmark datasets (Davis, Metz, Merget, KIBA, GPCR, IC, and E)
+- **Extensive Dataset Support:** Built-in loading functions for seven standardised benchmark datasets (Davis, Metz, Merget, KIBA, GPCR, IC, and E)
 - **Flexible Feature Engineering:** Options to use binary identifiers only, side information only, or a concatenated combination of both
 - **Robust Validation:** Implements two-tier Nested Cross-Validation (NCV) to ensure reliable hyperparameter tuning and performance estimation
 - **Strict Data Integrity:** Ensures all drugs and targets in the test set are present in the training set, preventing unintended cold-start scenarios